 Due to the low population density, Castilla-La Mancha also has a number of beautiful natural reserves.
-Hiking, biking, fishing, horse-back riding are all popular activities.
+Hiking, biking, fishing, and horseback riding are all popular activities.

-Agriculture, husbandry, and hunting are an important part of Castilla-La Mancha’s culture, and this is reflected in the local cuisine.
-The region’s most famous gastronomic export is the sheep’s milk Manchego cheese, and lamb, goat and game birds such as partridge are featured widely in hearty roasts and stews.
+Agriculture, husbandry, and hunting are important parts of Castilla-La Mancha’s culture, and this is reflected in the local cuisine.
+The region’s most famous gastronomic export is the sheep’s milk Manchego cheese, and lamb, goat, and game birds such as partridge are featured widely in hearty roasts and stews.
 Castilla-La Mancha is also the original home of gazpacho, and marinated and pickled meats and vegetables are popular as well.

-The climate in Castilla-La Mancha is hot and dry though cold in winters, making it inhospitable to fungus and mold.
+The climate in Castilla-La Mancha is hot and dry though cold in winter, making it inhospitable to fungus and mold.
 Its soil consists of red-brown sandy clay over limestone and chalk.

 Castilla-La Mancha contains nine Denominaciones de Origen (DOs): La Mancha, Almansa, Jumilla, Manchuela, Mentrida, Mondejar, Ribera del Jucar, Ucles, and Valdepenas.